 You're $99 away from FREE SHIPPING!

-The science of underarm odor can seem all-too-personal—but it’s fascinating that each of us has a unique biome under our armpits.
-Although you can’t see it, you certainly can sometimes smell it!
-In fact, our armpits can contain as many bacteria as our guts or even our mouths!
+The science of underarm odor can seem personal, but it’s fascinating that each of us has a unique biome of microorganisms under our armpits.
+Although you can’t see it, you can certainly sometimes smell it!
+Our armpits can contain as many microbes as our guts or mouths!

-There’s a whole ecosystem growing in your armpit: some types of bacteria are good, some bad, and some make you smell–– the key is to keep them all balanced.
-Let’s take a look at what makes up your underarm’s microbiome and how sweating and deodorant play a role.
+There’s a whole ecosystem growing in your armpit: some types of bacteria are good, some bad, and some make you smell - the key is to keep them all balanced.
+Let’s look at what makes up your underarm’s microbiome and how sweating and deodorant play a role.

 The underarm microbiome is a rich environment, housing diverse and abundant microbial communities.
 In fact, some organisms found there can’t be found anywhere else on the human body.